Zoning changes to allow for higher residential density

 - Zoning for medium-density multifamily buildings with rental apartments or condos

 In addition to creating conditions that enable expansion of the overall supply of units, by reducing per-unit land costs, upzoning may also increase the potential for the development of homes that are more affordable to rent or purchase.
+Zoning considerations such as parking minimums and lot coverage maximums can add significantly to the cost of development.

 Decisions about how much development capacity to add in a particular neighborhood will likely be the end result of a lengthy process that involves public hearings, environmental reviews, and engineering studies.
 Once the changes have been adopted, however, development of additional housing units can proceed as-of-right with fewer administrative obstacles and costs.